What is investment fraud?

 - They often make promises of great returns when investing in schemes, shares and commodities.
 The problem is the schemes are often worthless or don't exist at all.

-What to look out for:
+What to look out for

-People you don’t know who know a lot about you or they appear to be giving you details you think only a genuine investment company would have e.g. previous investment and share information – criminals will do their homework and make it their business to know as much about you as possible before they contact you.
+- Be wary of unexpected investment phone calls, even if they seem to be giving you details you think only a genuine investment company would have, e.g. previous investment and share information.
+Fraudsters make it their business to know about you before they make contact.
+Never be afraid to hang up.

 - Never use the financial advisor that may be suggested by the company offering the financial product.

-You can search the Financial Conduct Authority (FCA) list of unauthorised businesses which is updated regularly to check if the company is regulated by the FCA.
+- You can search the Financial Conduct Authority (FCA) list of unauthorised businesses which is updated regularly to check if the company is regulated by the FCA.
 They list businesses believed to be involved in fraudulent activities.

-Always think twice and make double checking second nature.
+Always think twice and make double checking second nature

 Take Five to stop fraud

 Take Five is a national campaign that offers straight-forward and impartial advice to help everyone protect themselves from preventable financial fraud.
 This includes email deception and phone-based scams as well as online fraud – particularly where criminals impersonate trusted organisations.